-Note: Please understand that just encrypting data with AES-CBC does not keep the data safe from modification or viewing.
-If still have to protect the key from others and the integrity of the data.
+Note: Please understand that only encrypting data with AES-CBC does not keep the data safe from modification or viewing.
+You still have to protect the key from others and the integrity of the data.
 This article only shows you how to use the AES API to encrypt some data with the AES-CBC mode.

-In order to start using AES you should add the header file for the module to your file:
+To start using AES, add the header file for the module to your file:

 mbedtls_aes_context aes; unsigned char key; unsigned char iv; unsigned char input ; unsigned char output; size_t input_len = 40; size_t output_len = 0;

-The CBC mode for AES assumes that we provide data in blocks of 16 bytes.
-As we only have 40 bytes of data, we have to extend the input to contain 48 bytes of data instead.
+The CBC mode for AES assumes that you provide data in blocks of 16 bytes.
+Because there are only 40 bytes of data, you have to extend the input to contain 48 bytes of data, instead.
 There are multiple ways to pad input data.
-The simplest is to just add zeroes to the end.
-This is only secure if we also transmit the original length of the input data (40 in this case) securely to the other side as well.
-For this example we will use padding with zeroes.
+One is to add zeroes to the end.
+This is only secure if you also transmit the original length of the input data (40 in this case) securely to the other side, as well.
+This example uses padding with zeroes.

-First we initialize the AES context with our key and then we encrypt the data (with padding) to the output buffer with our iv.
+First, initialize the AES context with your key, and then encrypt the data (with padding) to the output buffer with your iv:

 mbedtls_aes_setkey_enc( &aes, key, 256 ); mbedtls_aes_crypt_cbc( &aes, MBEDTLS_AES_ENCRYPT, 48, iv, input, output );